loripb/subway-times-client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project also uses a custom [api](https://github.com/loripb/subway-times-api)

 ## Available Scripts